Ball Bros. Glass Manufacturing Company (1886-1922)

 4) 2024 Update: Their Ruston, Louisiana, and Wilson, North Carolina factory locations have closed down production as of July of 2023.
 See my page on the SG mark seen on containers, with more information on Saint Gobain, Verallia and Ardagh Group.
 There are links on that page about the Ruston, LA and Wilson NC plant closings.

-Ball Corporation headquarters were moved from Muncie to Broomfield (Westminster), Colorado in 1998.
-Ball Corporation is currently still in existence (2022) but has greatly expanded into involvement in the production of various non-glass packaging products (metal food, beverage and aerosol cans), and a wide range of products connected with the high-tech aerospace industry.
+The Ball Corporation headquarters were moved from Muncie to Broomfield (Westminster), Colorado in 1998.
+Ball Corporation is currently still in existence (2024) but has greatly expanded into involvement in the production of various non-glass packaging products (metal food, beverage and aerosol cans), and a wide range of products connected with the high-tech aerospace industry.
 Their website is: Ball.com .

 ADVERTISEMENT

-NOTE: New glass fruit jars embossed with the “Ball” cursive logo that are being sold currently (2016-2020) are made by Ardagh Group (at the former Anchor Glass Container Corporation plant located in Winchester, IN, as well as the Dunkirk, Indiana plant) for the Jarden Corporation – their Home products division, Daleville, Indiana, (formerly known as the Alltrista Corporation, the name was changed to Jarden in 2002).
+NOTE: New glass fruit jars embossed with the “Ball” cursive logo that are being sold currently (2016-2024) are made by Ardagh Group (at the former Anchor Glass Container Corporation plant located in Winchester, IN, as well as the Dunkirk, Indiana plant) for the Jarden Corporation – their Home products division, Daleville, Indiana, (formerly known as the Alltrista Corporation, the name was changed to Jarden in 2002).
 Jarden Home Brands has a licensing agreement with Ball Corporation to use the brand names “Ball” and “Kerr” on their products.
 (Bernadin jars are sold in Canada).

 (NOTE: Also, please check out the posts by Chris (from 2015 and 2016) in the COMMENTS section below.
 He gives more detailed info on some of the Ball jars made at the Winchester and Dunkirk facilities.)